meilisearch/meilisearch-laravel-scout/README.md

 #### Custom search

-All the supported options are described in [this documentation section](https://docs.meilisearch.com/references/search.html#search-in-an-index).
+All the supported options are described in the [search parameters](https://docs.meilisearch.com/guides/advanced_guides/search_parameters.html) section of the documentation.

 ```php
 class BookController extends Controller